rtm516/GeyserMC-wiki/Home.md

 [![YouTube Video](https://img.youtube.com/vi/OmLxwl7_UzQ/0.jpg)](https://www.youtube.com/watch?v=OmLxwl7_UzQ)

+(If you speak another language, [this page](https://github.com/GeyserMC/Geyser/wiki/Setup-Tutorials) may be helpful as it contains setup videos in different languages)

 ### Installing
 1. Download a jar of Geyser from the [build server](https://ci.nukkitx.com/job/Geyser/job/master/).
 2. Create a new folder for Geyser, and drop the jar in there.